VISION

 1 | The Foundation of Bunka Engineering

-It reflects a sense of discomfort toward situations in which resources, environments, memories, and everyday life that already exist are not fully able to express their inherent potential or meaning.
+It reflects a sense of discomfort toward situations in which existing resources, environments, memories, and everyday practices are unable to fully express their inherent potential or meaning.

 2 | Reading Invisible Potential